-Update on January 13, 2020: Applications for PPP loans are open.
+Applications for PPP round 2 loans are now open.

 On December 27, 2020, a new bill was signed into law called the Consolidated Appropriations Act, 2021.
 The bill includes an extension of the Paycheck Protection Program (PPP) and dedicated set-asides for CDFI and MDIs.